SEKOIA-IO/documentation/docs/integration/categories/network_security/fortiproxy.md

 ## Overview

 FortiProxy is a web proxy that protects clients against internet threats.
-In this documentation, we will explain one way to collect and send FortiProxy logs to Sekoia.io:
+In this documentation, we will explain one way to collect and send FortiProxy logs to Sekoia.io.
-- From the FortiProxy server to an internal syslog concentrator, then forwarded to Sekoia.io.

 - **Vendor**: Fortinet
-- **Plan**: TODO Defend Core / Defend Prime
+- **Plan**: Defend Core
 - **Supported environment**: On Premise
 - **Version compatibility, if applicable**:
 - **Detection based on**: Security Alerts / Network Telemetry
-- **Supported application or feature**: Web Proxy
+- **Supported application or feature**: On FortiProxy appliances, different types of logs are available.
+This intake currently supports:
+    - **Traffic**: Records traffic flow information, such as HTTP/HTTPS requests and responses.
+    - **HTTP Transaction**: Records HTTP transaction-related traffic log.
+    - **DLP**: Records data leak prevention events.

 ## High-Level Architecture Diagram